broadinstitute/beehive/CONTRIBUTING.md

 ## Submitting Changes

 PRs require a ticket in the title with CLIA risk and security impact description filled.
 The description must include a summary of the changes, an explanation of what testing was done (screenshots recommended), and a note on the risk of the change.

+PRs require two approvals; dependabot PRs only require one (GitHub Actions will automatically lend one approval to make this work with branch protection rules).